IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_worker_pool.html.markdown

 - `crk` - Root Key ID for boot volume encryption.
 - `kms_instance_id` - Instance ID for boot volume encryption.
+- `kms_account_id` - Account ID for boot volume encryption, if other accuont is providing the kms.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.